Smurfer420/Smurfer420.github.io/README.md

 - Cookie system for your settings
 - 6 algorithms
 - All important settings along with quality of life Features
+- stats to see how effective/bad the sorting algorythms are

 ## Screenshots